 DFAT is responsible for protecting the taxpayer money it uses to achieve its objectives including by ensuring its use is in line with its intended purpose.

-By extension, DFAT's delivery partners must use funding in a way that aligns with the contract or agreement.
+By extension, DFAT's funding recipients must use funding in a way that aligns with their arrangement with DFAT.
 The Department of Foreign Affairs and Trade's (DFAT) purpose is to help make Australia stronger, safer and more prosperous by promoting and protecting our interests internationally and contributing to global stability and economic growth.